peter-evans/kdef/docs/docs/def/topic.md

     Note that decreasing the number of partitions is not supported.

-    If `assignments` or `rackAssignments` are not specified, kdef will create evenly distributed replica assignments for new partitions.
-    Partition leaders (the first replica in the assignment) will be assigned based on the broker frequency of partition leaders in the topic, breaking ties with round-robin broker ID.
-    Non-leader replicas will be assigned based on broker frequency in the topic, breaking ties with round-robin broker ID.

 - **replicationFactor** (int), required

     Replication factor for the topic.
 Cannot exceed the number of available brokers.

-    If `assignments` or `rackAssignments` are not specified, kdef will create evenly distributed replica assignments.
-    When increasing the replication factor, replicas will be assigned based on broker frequency in the topic, breaking ties with round-robin broker ID.
-    When decreasing the replication factor, replicas are removed based on broker frequency in the topic, breaking ties with the highest replica index. i.e. `[1, 2, 3] -> [1, 2]`.

 - **assignments** ([][]int)